 Physical education is part of the required curriculum in middle school.
 The following rules and regulations apply to P.E. classes:

-All students must change out of the clothes they wore to school and dress for physical education class in the appropriate attire.
+It is optional for students to change out of the clothes they wore to school and dress for physical education class in the appropriate attire.
 Students will change for class in their respective locker rooms.

 DRESSING OUT REQUIREMENTS: